KenT2/pipresents-gtk/README.md

 Read the 'Installing Pi Presents KMS' section below.

-TO UPGRADE FROM EARLIER VERSIONS OF PIPRESENTS KMS, BEEP< OR GAPLESS
+TO UPGRADE FROM EARLIER VERSIONS OF PIPRESENTS KMS, BEEP, OR GAPLESS
 --------------------------------------------------------------
 Read the 'Updating Pi Presents from Pi Presents KMS, Beep or Gapless' section below.